Mon. - Fri., 9 a.m. - 5 p.m.

 The U.S. Department of Education administers the Federal Direct Loan Program more commonly known as the Stafford loan program.
 To be eligible, a student must be enrolled at least half-time in a degree program.
 This loan has a six-month grace period after graduation or after the student drops below half-time status.
 The repayment period on average is ten years.
 The aggregate undergraduate limit (total amount a student can borrow while an undergraduate) for a dependent student is capped at $31,000 (no more than $23,000 may be subsidized) and for an independent student at $57,500.
 The interest rate for Federal Stafford Loans disbursed prior to July 1, 2014 is 3.86%.
 Loans disbursed after July 1, 2014 have a fixed interest rate of 4.66%.
+Interest rates for 2015-2016 Stafford loans will be available on July 1, 2015.
 Students must file a FAFSA to be eligible for a Stafford loan.
 Most students are eligible for a Subsidized and/or Unsubsidized loan for the 2013-2014 academic year.

 Every Federal Stafford Loan has an origination fee, set by the U.S. Department of Education, subtracted from the amount borrowed.
 Loan fees vary based on the date of disbursement.

 - First disbursed on or after October 1, 2014 and before October 1, 2015: Fees are 1.073% and they are subtracted from the amount borrowed.
 For example, a $5,500 loan will credit as $5,441 to the student's account ($5,500-1.073%= $5,441).